-Good communication skills are essential if you are somebody working in the reception area.
-You have to master the art to convey important information and messages effectively for visitors to understand.
+Good communication skills are essential if you are somebody working in the reception area of a corporate office or a hotel.
+You have to master the art to convey critical information and messages effectively for visitors to understand.
 Some good verbal communication skills include:

 • Address people with their first name

 • Inform before putting a caller on hold

 • Never say 'I don't know,' instead request time to find out the required information

 When we talk about effective communication, we think of non-verbal communication skills, besides verbal communication skills.
 Here are some non-verbal factors of communication:

 • Maintain eye contact

 • Nod when you understand the other person

 2. Active Listening Skills

 To be able to communicate well, you need to be a good listener too.
 When communicating, 45% of the time is spent listening.
 Effective listening is believed to reduce errors and understand the visitor query.